 The next two years of your life are arguably the most instrumental in your academic career and choosing your Sixth Form will determine your overall A-level experience.
-Ashmole is a place brimming with opportunities for all students which allow them to pursue their dream careers.
-Not only do the staff offer their unconditional support within lessons, but will be there to help you thrive at any point during the day.
-All this to ensure that your transition into the world of university and work placement is as smooth as possible as you embark on this exciting journey.
+Ashmole is a place brimming with opportunities for all students, allowing every individual to pursue their academic goals and navigate future pathways.
+Not only do the staff offer their unconditional support within lessons, but will be there to help you thrive throughout each year.
+This all ensures that the next steps of your academic journey, whether that be university, apprenticeships or work placements, are as smooth as possible when facing these new challenges.

-Within Ashmole's state-of-the-art Sixth Form block we provide a wide range of facilities.
-Downstairs offers a collaborative learning environment with relaxed seating and booths with one of the highlights being the Starbucks where students can enjoy beverages and a variety of hot and cold food without leaving the building.
-This is a space for students to develop key ideas in conversation with their peers or further the links with their subjects through
+Within Ashmole's newly modernised Sixth Form block we provide a wide range of facilities.
+Downstairs offers a comfortable learning environment with relaxed seating and booths with access to the Starbucks, where students can enjoy beverages and a variety of hot and cold food without leaving the building.
+This is a space for students to form new bonds with their peers at break and lunch, or further their studies through meetings with their teachers during study periods.

 The top floor houses the silent study area, where students can study independently in a completely silent environment.
-It consists of an array of computers and multiple seating areas perfect for revision, prep and consolidation or broadening your knowledge beyond your specification.
-Our Sixth Form also provides online textbooks for all students, ensuring they have the best available resources necessary for success.
-These environments allow students to experience the undergraduate learning style and develop independent and collaborative working skills, just as it
+It consists of an array of computers and multiple seating areas that are ideal for revision, preparation and consolidation or broadening your knowledge beyond the specification.
+Our Sixth Form also provides online textbooks for STEM students, ensuring they have the best available resources enabling them to succeed, alongside a wealth of books and guides in the library for all students.
+These environments allow students to experience the undergraduate learning style and develop independent and collaborative working skills, which they will continue to use at university.

 Ashmole strives to always support their Year 12 and 13 students both academically and mentally.
-Our Sixth Form team provides guidance and reassurance to facilitate the transition from Year 11 to the Sixth Form through planned activities during the twice daily form sessions such as focussing on getting the most out of independent study time.
-As a key part of being successful when studying in the Sixth Form, we learn ways to research effectively and expand our knowledge of our subjects and the world around us.
-The Futures Programme introduces us to the many potential options available after Sixth Form and guides us to ensure we are ready to make the application when the time comes.
-Whether it is planned programmes, extra-curricular sports events or form quizzes, our wellbeing is a focus
+Our Sixth Form team provides guidance and reassurance to facilitate the transition from Year 11 to the Sixth Form through planned activities during daily form sessions, such as improving productivity during independent study time.
+Whether it is Ashmole Sixth Form.

+As a key part of being successful when studying in the Sixth Form, we learn ways to research effectively and expand our knowledge of different subjects and the world around us.
+The Futures Programme introduces us to the many options available after Sixth Form and guides us to ensure we are ready to make the strongest possible application when the time comes.
 The introduction of the Ashmolean Scholar Programme allows students to specialise in a subject they would like to take at undergraduate level.
-For each subject, the head of department guides the scholars in taking opportunities to enrich their passion for their chosen subject - through creating Presentations, leading societies, organising trips and lectures, as well as suggesting material to read - exposing themselves to new ideas.
-Many year 13s utilise their success in being a part of the Programme in their UCAS personal statements; as its commitment to such a unique scheme undeniably shows your aptitude and determination as a student.
+For each subject, students are encouraged and given guidance and lectures, as well as reading around their subject, exposing themselves to new ideas.
+Many Year 13s demonstrate their success in the Programme in their UCAS personal statements, with their commitment to such a unique scheme displaying their aptitude and determination as a student.